Beyond Single-Model Optimization: Preserving Plasticity in Continual Reinforcement Learning: Related Work

-\paragraph{Policy manifold and basin geometry viewpoints} A growing literature studies the geometry of solution landscapes, showing that many distinct minima can be connected by low-loss curves (mode connectivity) \citep{garipov2018loss,draxler2018essentially,frankle2020linear}.
+\paragraph{Policy manifold and basin geometry viewpoints.} A growing literature studies the geometry of solution landscapes, showing that many distinct minima can be connected by low-loss curves (mode connectivity) \citep{garipov2018loss,draxler2018essentially,frankle2020linear}. \cite{rahn2023policy} studies return landscapes in continuous control and shows that policies from the same training run can often be connected by simple parameter-space paths without low-return barriers, while also revealing that local neighborhoods around policies can differ substantially in post-update return stability.
 In RL and multi-task RL, connectivity and policy-subspace approaches suggest that task solutions may share basins or lie on lower-dimensional manifolds that can be exploited for transfer \citep{hendawy2025allconnected,gaya2022building,rakicevic2021policy}.
 These perspectives motivate our focus on transfer-relevant policy geometry in continual RL, viewed through a learned latent behavior space.
 In particular, we ask not only whether solutions are connected, but whether they retain a recoverable neighborhood of behaviorally related policies that can support later adaptation.